Tour Lutheran Germany in 2027!

 • Enjoy a morning orientation drive of Munich.

-• Then a delightful day is in store as you travel through the Alps to a fantastical storybook 1800s castle with all the modern conveniences (aka plumbing) built by King Ludwig II of Bavaria, the “Fairytale King.”
-His love for Wagnerian opera is literally plastered on the walls inside, with panoramas and frescoes of scenes from the composer’s great works.
-So romantic and fanciful of design, the Neuschwanstein Castle inspired Walt Disney’s blueprint of a castle fit for Sleeping Beauty herself.
+• Travel through the Alps to Neuschwanstein, a fantastical storybook 1800s castle with all the modern conveniences (aka plumbing) built by King Ludwig II of Bavaria, the “Fairytale King.”
+Romantic and fanciful of design, Neuschwanstein inspired Walt Disney’s blueprint of a castle fit for Sleeping Beauty herself.

 • Return to Munich with the balance of your evening at leisure.